How to Make Change That Sticks: 6 Steps for Lasting Organizational Impact

-We all know that managing change is a critical skill to have as a leader, but what separates the changemakers from the change masters?
-At LifeLabs, we’ve studied what makes great leaders different.
+This highlights why leading change is a crucial skill for leaders to possess (we call it a Tipping Point Skill ).
+So, what separates the changemakers from the change leaders?
+At LifeLabs Learning, we’ve studied what makes great leaders different.

-Here are 6 simple steps you can take to get early buy-in from stakeholders, create change that sticks, and increase your organization's change-readiness, making you a recognized change master in this volatile world.
+Here are 6 simple steps you can take to get early buy-in from stakeholders, create change that sticks, and increase your organization’s change-readiness, making you a skilled change champion in this volatile world.

-Step 1: Interview stakeholders and form your rock band
+Step 1: Get early stakeholder buy-in for your change initiative + form your rock band

-Human brains are wired to process change as loss even if we’re gaining something from it.
-For example, our brains think that it’s better to not lose $5 than to find $5 on the street.
-This is why any change agent should be aware of what’s called loss aversion: folks will try to avoid losses even more than acquiring equivalent gains.
+Human brains are wired to process change as loss, even if we’re gaining something from it.
+For example, our brains think that it’s better not to lose $5 than to find $5 on the street.
+This is why any change agent should be aware of what’s called loss aversion: folks will try to avoid losses even more than to acquire equivalent gains.

-Loss aversion means people will resist change.
-To get ahead of the roadblocks use the LifeLabs CAMPS model to predict stakeholder reactions.
+Loss aversion means that people tend to resist change.
+To get ahead of the roadblocks, use the LifeLabs CAMPS model to anticipate stakeholder reactions.

 • Certainty: What will feel unpredictable for them?
 And in what ways will this initiative increase certainty and predictability in the long run?